We Are A Community of Learners, Doers and Emerging Professionals.

 Honors sections of the first-year writing course, EN 101 Thought and Expression I. The Honors section of this course includes an intensive, integrated, multi-disciplinary project.
 Students accepted after their first year who have satisfied the English requirement (EN 101) will not be required to take this course.

-HN 201 Exploration in Leadership, an interdisciplinary course focusing on leadership practice and reflection, with an emphasis on team potential.
+HN 201 Explorations in Leadership, an interdisciplinary course focusing on leadership practice and reflection, with an emphasis on team potential.
 Must be completed by the end of your sophomore year.

 HN 202 Honors Project, an independent research project outside the student’s major area of study for 2 credits.
 All Honors Project students are given a mentor in the field of their desired project.
 See examples of projects.